inemtsov/study-booster/README.md

 # priority one

-- create flashcards on different topics
+- create sets and flashcards on different topics
-- flip through flashcard set
+- scroll through flashcard sets
 - listen text from a flashcard
 - indicate level of flashcard(easy medium hard)
-- set time
+- timing for flashcard
 - add hints
-- check progress
+- bookmarks
+- google firebase db
+- authentication(registration and login)

 # priority two

-- google firebase db
-- authentication
+- animation
 - share set of flashcards with friends
+- fix bugs

 # Tech